dirtystylus/eleventy-test/posts/shogun-visual-style/index.md

 These are weird times.
 On the one hand we have people [strapping diffusion filters onto their expensive digital cameras](https://www.shopmoment.com/reviews/moment-cinebloom-vs-tiffen-black-pro-mist-diffusion-filter) to take the edge/perfection off digital, to the point that camera makers are building diffusion filters into models like the [GR III HDF](https://www.dpreview.com/news/0569067557/ricoh-gr-iii-gr-iix-hdr-highlight-diffusion-filter).
 On the other we have [viewers who just DGAF about style and intent](https://www.reddit.com/r/ShogunTVShow/comments/1b29uxm/comment/kskiswz/).

+A line that has taken up long-term residence in my head is Brandon Taylor’s [blunt assessment of tv aesthetics](https://blgtylr.substack.com/p/the-chair-is-peak-jeans-in-church):[^2]

+> …never has it been easier to borrow the signifiers and attributes of good art and commodify them to disguise deeply mediocre shit.

+*Shōgun* and *Ripley* might not be your thing, but they’re both shows that have clearly put care into their visual look, and that deserves better critical engagement.

 [^1]: Via tv critic Phillip Maciak, who has been [succinctly interrogating](https://twitter.com/pjmaciak/status/1777746310428295527) the weird framing of these articles.

+[^2]: Just an absolutely casual, devastating dismissal that left me reeling.